 Fleet Server is the mechanism to connect Elastic Agents to Fleet.
 It allows for a scalable infrastructure and is supported in Elastic Cloud and self-managed clusters.
 Fleet Server is a separate process that communicates with the deployed Elastic Agents.
 It can be started from any available x64 architecture Elastic Agent artifact.

-For more information, refer to Set up Fleet Server.
+For more information, refer to What is Fleet Server?.

 Elasticsearch as the communication layeredit